apokalov/Java-reference-cards/README.md

 ```

 JPQL supported functions:
-- ABS	absolute value	 ABS(e.salary - e.manager.salary)
+- ABS absolute value, e.g. `ABS(e.salary - e.manager.salary)`
-- CASE	defines a case statement	 CASE e.status WHEN 0 THEN 'active' WHEN 1 THEN 'consultant' ELSE 'unknown' END
+- CASE defines a case statement, e.g. `CASE e.status WHEN 0 THEN 'active' WHEN 1 THEN 'consultant' ELSE 'unknown' END`
-- COALESCE	evaluates to the first non null argument value	COALESCE(e.salary, 0)
+- COALESCE evaluates to the first non null argument value, e.g. `COALESCE(e.salary, 0)`
-- CONCAT	concatenates two or more string values CONCAT(e.firstName, ' ', e.lastName)
+- CONCAT concatenates two or more string values, e.g. `CONCAT(e.firstName, ' ', e.lastName)`
 - CURRENT_DATE the current date on the database
 - CURRENT_TIME the current time on the database
 - CURRENT_TIMESTAMP the current date-time on the database
-- LENGTH	the character/byte length of the character or binary value	 LENGTH(e.lastName)
+- LENGTH the character/byte length of the character or binary value, e.g. `LENGTH(e.lastName)`
 - LOWER	convert the string value to lower case
-- SUBSTRING	the substring from the string, starting at the index, optionally with the substring size SUBSTRING(e.lastName, 0, 2)
+- SUBSTRING	the substring from the string, starting at the index, optionally with the substring size, e.g. `SUBSTRING(e.lastName, 0, 2)`
 - UPPER	convert the string value to upper case